Battle Creek VA Medical Center

-- VA Medical Foster Home Coordinator and Home Based Primary Care team will monitor the Veteran's care and make periodic home visits
+- VA Medical Foster Home Coordinator and Home Based Primary Care team will monitor the Veteran's care and make home visits

 - Care is provided at the expense of the Veteran and his/her family or legal representative and cost of care is based on the Veteran's care needs and financial resources

 - MFH Coordinator will work with Veterans and VBA to help maximize benefits (if the Veteran is eligible) to assist the Veteran in their ability to pay for his/her care in the MFH

 - Provides Veterans and their families with a new option for long term care

 - VA Home Based Primary Care team provides interdisciplinary home care with the goal of stabilizing the Veteran's health and avoiding hospitalizations

 - Provides long-term care and companionship for Veterans and the opportunity for caregivers to give back to America's heroes